aledgriffiths79/cookbook/README.md

 My application was coded in the IDE: **Virtual Studio Code**, a local GIT directory was used for version control and then uploaded to GITHUB.
 This site is hosted using Heroku and is deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.

-In order for the success of the deployment version i would create an environment variable file named env.py.
+In order for the success of the deployment version, i would create an environment variable file named env.py.
 In this file i will store the MongoDB configuration key and values in order to keep the production database connection string private.
 A MongoDB database was used as the place to store data for this application.
 I also need to store these configuration variables in my **config vars** in my heroku settings which acts like a security confirmation in accordance with the values i have set in my env.py file.
 As these variables and its values are confidential they must not be seen by the public, therefore, i have created a file called .gitignore.
 In this file will be a list of files that i have within the applications repository that i dont want to share to github/public.
 And one of those files and its data is the environment variable file, **env.py**.

-In the development phase of my application i still needed to keep the security of my configuration variables private, because even though my application wasnt in deployment at that stage, in order to work on the development stage i still had to upload my code to github for the changes in my application to take place.
+In the development phase of my application i still required to keep the security of my configuration variables private, because even though my application wasnt in deployment at that stage, in order to work on the development stage i still had to upload my code to github for the changes in my application to take place.

 ## Credits

 ### Content
   + I used code from the documentation in mongo DB for my app.py file for a lot of the methods and the general syntax in development of the application.
-I also used stackoverflow for pagination and for search queries.
+I also used stackoverflow, w3 school and Mdn Web Docs for pagination, search queries and other app functionalties.
 As well as the assistance of the sites mentioned i also had advice by some of the tutors for how to look up for solutions to problems.

 ### Media